 This high demand for English instruction means a high demand for qualified, native English-speaking teachers.
 Countries in particular demand include the US, UK, Canada and Australia.

 Read on to find out how much coin you could earn in China's booming education market.

-So how much money can you make teaching English in China?
+So how much money can you earn teaching in China?